 - Milestone Deduction for Unproductiveness: A student who demonstrates unsatisfactory productivity during an iteration may also lose points on the milestone.
 This deduction is meant to account for the lack of contribution made by an unproductive team member to the project. - Late Work: You are expected to complete work on schedule, as deadlines are a part of the real world.
 Work will not be accepted late unless there are extenuating circumstances and prior arrangements are made with me. - Limit on weekly A&B earnings.
 You may earn a maximum of 2 A&B points per week.
-This policy is mainly to prevent students from putting off doing A&B work until the very end of the semester, and then flooding the instructor with low-quality work in an 11thhour attempt to earn more points.
+This policy is mainly to prevent students from putting off doing A&B work until the very end of the semester, and then flooding the instructor with low-quality work in an 11th-hour attempt to earn more points.

-5.1.2 Milestones
+5.1.2 Milestones and Final Evaluation of Project

-Teams will receive one grade for each milestone.
-Milestones will be evaluated based on criteria, which include the following:
+Teams will receive one grade for each milestone as well as a final evaluation of their project.
+These marks will be evaluated based on criteria, which include the following:

-- Quality of artifacts and presentation - Satisfaction of the customer with the work performed
+- Quality of artifacts and presentation

+- Satisfaction of the customer with the work performed

+- How well the team followed procedures